zCoreGroup/zcoregroup.github.io/_posts/2023/07/2023-07-06-contributions-to-the-success-of-the-cws-wave.md

 <iframe width='100%' height=500 src='https://www.c-span.org/video/standalone/?c5076114/user-clip-fmbt-cws-wave-clip' allowfullscreen='allowfullscreen' frameborder=0></iframe>

 In the landscape of complex projects, the Consolidated Wave Stack (CWS) for the Financial Management Business Transformation (FMBT) at the the VA stands as a testament to collaborative efforts.
 Among the dedicated supporters, zCore played a significant role within the entire team's drive in the project's achievements.
-In this blog post, we delve into zCore's journey, highlighting our commitment and contributions to the remarkable accomplishments on the CWS wave.
+In this blog post, we delve into the team's journey, highlighting our commitment and contributions to the remarkable accomplishments on the CWS wave.

 #### A Collaborative Symphony:
 With the launch of iFAMS on June 12, the CWS wave surged forward, embracing success as a collective effort.
 Over 1,600 new users from the offices of Inspector General (OIG), Information and Technology (OIT), and Construction & Facilities Management (CFM) embarked on this transformative journey.
 Working diligently, the team facilitated the onboarding of these users while ensuring updates for over 1,200 existing users, paving the way for a seamless transition.